 - As a USB bootable disk: One should be able to get any bare-metal server machine, insert USB and restart the server.
 This means that the USB bootable disk shall have basic Linux, K8s and all containers coming up without any user actions.
 It must also have packages and OS images that are required to provision actual compute nodes.
 As in above example, these binary, OS and packages are installed on 9 compute nodes. - As individual entities: As developers, one shall be able to use any machine without inserting a USB disk.
-In this case, the developer can choose a machine as a bootstrap machine, install Linux OS, Install K8s using kubeadm and then bring up BPA, Metal3 and Ironic.
-Then upload packages via REST APIs provided by BPA to the system. - As a KVM/QEMU Virtual machine image: One shall be able to use any VM as a bootstrap machine using this image.
+In this case, the developer can choose a machine as a bootstrap machine, install Linux OS, Install K8s using kubeadm and then bring up Flux, Cluster API, Metal3 and Ironic. - As a KVM/QEMU Virtual machine image: One shall be able to use any VM as a bootstrap machine using this image.

 Note that the infra-local-controller can be run without the infra-global-controller.
 In the interim release, we expect that only the infra-local-controller is supported.
-The infra-global-controller is targeted for the final Akraino R6 release.
 It is the goal that any operations done in the interim release on infra-local-controller manually are automated by infra-global-controller.
 And hence the interface provided by infra-local-controller is flexible enough to support both manual actions as well as automated actions.